18F/tock/docs/deployment-process.md

 ### Production servers

 Production deploys are also automated.
-They rely on the creation of a Git tag to be made against the `master` branch following the [_Automated Releases to Production_](#automated-releases-to-production) workflow.
+They rely on the creation of a Git tag to be made against the `main` branch following the [_Automated Releases to Production_](#automated-releases-to-production) workflow.

 In some cases, you may need to make a manual deployment to production.
 If this is the case, please make